KDE/libkscreen/backends/wayland/README.txt

 mode (replied by email)

 docs:
-* position: please extend the documentation to say that this is for the top- left position and that the top-left position of the overall system is 0/0.
+o position: please extend the documentation to say that this is for the top- left position and that the top-left position of the overall system is 0/0.
 Also maybe add that the outputs need to border (no gaps)
 * for all requests: add that they are only applied once apply is called.